 At one point, Watkins’ assistant told her that if that was what she wanted to do, she should do it.

 “Go ahead and die right now,” she said, after Candace asked if they wanted her to die.
 “For real.
 For real.”

-For over an hour, just over 70 minutes, Candace Newmaker struggled as she was slowly smothered to death.
+For just over 70 minutes, Candace Newmaker struggled as she was slowly smothered to death.
 She vomited and defecated inside the sheet, and ultimately asphyxiated, likely a full 20 minutes before Watkins unwrapped her, as the last minutes of the video show no sound coming from her.

 As a result of Candace Newmaker’s death, a law was instigated in Colorado and North Carolina that prohibited dangerous birth re-enactments, and similar legislation was introduced in other states as well.

 Connell Watkins was paroled in 2008.